Sriansh158/Power_Bi_Sales_Dashboard/README.md

 • A small number of products generate a large portion of total revenue.
 • Under-performing regions highlighted
 • Data-driven strategy recommendations possible
+## Final Conclusion
+This project demonstrates the effective use of data visualization to transform raw sales data into meaningful business insights.
+By building an interactive sales dashboard, key performance indicators such as total sales, profit trends, category-wise performance, and regional analysis can be monitored easily.The dashboard helps stakeholders quickly identify patterns, track growth, and make data-driven decisions.Overall, this project highlights the importance of dashboards in simplifying complex data and supports better strategic planning and performance evaluation.